ekostrov/PredictRainKaggle/README.md

 * I extracted the month out of the Date column and saved it into the Month column.
 It seems more reasonable to use the month rather than specific date for rain prediction
 * There were quite a lot of missing data in the numerical columns.
 I have filled the missing data with average values for the same region and the same month.
 I saved the data used to fill in the missing data into a separate Data Frame to use it later on to impute the missing values in the Test Data  (Test Data is not used for training/validation purposes).
 * I scaled the data.
-* I Used the same steps for the Test Data except to impute the missing data, I used previously saved data points from imputing process of the train/evaluation data.
+* I Used the same steps for the Test Data and Validation Data except to impute the missing data, I used previously saved data points from imputing process of the train/evaluation data.
+* I used over sampling and under sampling to balance data.

 ***
 # Modeling

- ## I have built the following classifiers to compare the results based on "recall" score as a primary metric and "precision" score as a secondary metric:
+ ## I have built the following two classifiers to compare the results based on the "f1" score as a primary metric and the expection of the confusion matrix as a secondary metric:
-* Logistic Regression Classifier

 * Random Forest Classifier
-* K Nearest Neighbors Classifier
-* Support Vector Machines Classifier
 * XG Bosst Classifier
-* Naive Bayes Classifier

-Out of the box four "vanilla" classifiers "Logistic Regression", "Random Forest", "Support Vector Machines", and "XG Boost"  performed from 93% to 95.8% on "recall" metric and from 85.1% to 87% on the "precision" metric on the validation data set.
+> Out of the box four "vanilla" classifiers "Random Forest" and "XG Boost" did fine on the "f1" metric achieving 90.4% and 90.5% respectively, but inspection of the confusion matrix shows that the models are not doing great on the false positives and false negatives (precion is much higher than recall).

-# * All four models preformed better after tune up
-## Here is the summary of preformance
-*Logistic Regression Classifier*

-After tuning hyper parameters for Logistic Regression classifier we have the following results:

-* Logistic Regression classifier went up from 93.6% to 100% on validation data.
-* Logistic Regression classifier achieves 100% on test data that I have not used for training.
-* The precision score went down from 85.5% to 75.7% on validation data.
-* The precision score on test data is 75.9%.

-*Random Forest Classifier*
+## I decided to "balance" the data with Over and Under sampling techniques.
+> The performance has not improved

+## I tuned up both models to improve the performance.
+* Tuned up models lost a bit of performance on "f1" score, Random Forest has 89% and XGBoost has 88.9% but performed much better on the inspection of the confusion matrix (we have precision equal to recall).
-After tuning hyper parameters for Random Forest classifier we have the following results:
+* After tuning Random Forest does overfit while XGBoost doesn't.
-* Random Forest classifier went up from 94.87% to 94.97% on validation data.
-* Random Forest classifier achieves 95% on test data that I have not used for training.
-* The precision score stays at 86% on validation data.
-* The precision score on test data is 86%.

-*XGBoost Classifier*

-After tuning hyper parameters for XGBoost classifier we have the following results:
-* XGBoost classifier went up from 94% to 97.7% on validation data.
-* XGBoost classifier achieves 97.7% on test data that I have not used for training.
-* The precision score went from 87% to 80.6% on validation data.
-* The precision score on test data is 80.6%.

-*Support Vector Machines Classifier*

-After tuning hyper parameters for Support Vector Machines classifier we have the following results:
-* Support Vector Machines classifier went up from 95.9% to 100% on validation data.
-* Support Vector Machines classifier achieves 100% on test data that I have not used for training.
-* The precision score went from 85.1% to 75.7% on validation data.
-* The precision score on test data is 75.9%.
 ***
+# Conclusions
 ***
-# Conclusions

 ## Modeling

-* #  Baseline models perform really well out of the box.
+* ## "Vanilla"  Random FOrest and XGBoost models performed just fine achieve overall f1 score about 90.3% and 90.5% respectively but f1 score just on the "rain" category is just 62% and 65% with about 77% and 75% precision respectively.
-* # Tuninng up imporoved the performance.
+* ## Over and Under sampling didn't improve the performance.
-## Comments on the performance after tuning
-* It seems that the best choice for the model is XGBoost since it has the best balance between recall score at 97.7% on the test data and precision score at 80.6% on the test data.
-* If one wants to neglect the precision score (labeling a lot of non-rainy days as rainy), then the best choice is Logistic Regression.
-Even though it is close in performance to Support Vector Machines, it is lighter and easier to retrain.
+* ## Tuninng up moved the performance on f1 score down a little bit but balanced out  precision  and recall scores.

+***
+# Business Suggestion:
+***
+## Based on my analysis, I suggest to use Tuned Up XGBoost model for the predicion of rain tomorrow based on the data about today's wheather.
+***
 # Ways to improve the prject
 * Optimize the code by creating pipelines.
 This will make the project better and it would be easier to use and tune up different classifiers.
 * It would be good to try feature engineering but it is hard without being an expert in the subject matter.
-* Dive deeper into the tuning of the models to improve results for the precision score while keeping recall score high.
+* Dive deeper into the tuning of the models to improve results for the f1 score while keeping precision and recall balanced.

 # Please review my full work in [Jupyter Notebook](JupyterNotebooks/Jupyter.ipynb) or in the [non technical presentation](presentation_non_technical.pdf)